I’m torn over whether I should sign my 6-year-old up for dance.

 Preschool (Ages 3-5): Education and Health Care

 Patrick, father of 5-year-old John in Philadelphia, notes that health care can also get expensive.
-While the average child will cost about $18,000 to keep healthy until age 17, many families are faced with unexpected costs not covered by insurance.
+While it will cost about $18,000 to keep the average child healthy until age 17, many families are faced with unexpected costs not covered by insurance.
 “The cost of health care was surprising,” says Patrick.
 He estimates his family is looking at $10,000 in out-of-pocket expenses for an occupational therapist and a speech therapist for his son.